 It’s usually a summary of money coming in and going out of your business.

-So speaking, it shows how much revenue you’re earning; how much of it you’re spending and how; and what you’re left with at the end of a respective time period.
+So speaking, it shows how much revenue you’re earning; how much of it you’re spending and how; and what you’re left with at the end of a respective period.

 This helps MCA loan providers get a better insight into the cash flow of your business and as a result, they’re able to estimate whether you’ll be able to successfully repay the loans.